Patagosaurus: Classification

 When originally described, Patagosaurus was identified as a relative of Cetiosaurus in the family Cetiosauridae.
 It can be distinguished from Cetiosaurus, a similar genus, by features of the ischium and vertebrae.
 Another genus also identified as a cetiosaurid by Bonaparte, Volkheimeria, was named in the same paper as Patagosaurus.
 Features uniting the genera were identified in the pelvic structure and vertebrae, specifically the caudal neural spines and the ilium and ischium.
 These characteristics show that the genera are more derived than Amygdalodon, yet more primitive than Haplocanthosaurus.

 Later in 1995, Paul Upchurch published a paper on early sauropods, finding Patagosaurus as a cetiosaurid again.
 He found that although earlier works had distinguished two groups, the shunosaurines and cetiosaurines, in the family, but that Shunosaurus and relatives were actually closer to Euhelopus, and cetiosaurines (Cetiosaurus, Patagosaurus and Amygdalodon) were the only true cetiosaurids.
 Upchurch noted, however, that further work on the group might reveal different conclusions.

 In a 2009 revision of Euhelopus, Jeffrey A. Wilson and Upchurch published a joint analysis on primitive eusauropodan relationships.
 They found that Patagosaurus was in fact not a sister taxon of Cetiosaurus, but instead more basal than the genus, effectively invalidating Cetiosauridae.
-Their results are shown below:

-A 2021 study found Patagosaurus to be a member of the Cetiosauridae.